WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The token MUST be signed with an asymmetric key (RSA- or EC-based signatures); the public key to use to verify the token signature MUST be determined with the following algorithm.

-*   Extract the `iss` claim from the unverified token, check that the issuer is among the trusted ones, and determine the JWKS URI using the approach described in the Metadata Lookup section in the Appendix.
+*   Extract the `iss` claim from the unverified token, check that the issuer is among the trusted ones, and determine the JWKS URI using the approach described in the [Metadata lookup](#metadata-lookup) subsection below.
 *   The content served through the JWKS URI MUST be compliant with RFC 7517.
 It provides a list of public keys associated with the issuer.
 The token MUST contain a key ID (`kid`) claim; the public key to use to verify the token signature MUST be identified by matching the token's `kid` claim with the corresponding key ID in the JWKS key set.
 *   Once the public key is determined, the verification of the token and its signature can proceed as outlined in RFC 7519.

 All communication between the resource and the issuer MUST be done over a valid HTTPS connection with hostname verification.
 The token issuer SHOULD advertise the public key lifetime by setting the appropriate HTTP caching headers.
 The Client SHOULD use HTTP headers to avoid unnecessary downloads.
-The recommended lifetime of the public key cache is specified in the section on Token Lifetime Guidance.
+The recommended lifetime of the public key cache is specified in the section on [Token Lifetime Guidance](#token-lifetime-guidance).
 Client implementations SHOULD cache the public key for an authorization server for at least 1 hour, regardless of the server-provided value.
 Reducing the lifetime of a key will likely impact network traffic.

 ### Metadata lookup